INTERACTIVE MEDIA & GAMES

 CTIN 458 Business and Management of Games - 2 units (GAME, GMDS)*

-Overview of current business models in games and interactive media, methods for pitching and getting products funded; copyright and intellectual property.
+As the business of games continues to grow, game designers need to equip themselves to face the commercial aspects of their art.
+CTIN 458 offers an overview of current business models in games and interactive media, methods for pitching and getting products funded, and copyright and intellectual property.

 Taught by Robert Nashak

 CTIN 463 Anatomy of a Game â€“ 4 units (GMST, GMUR)*

 Like any other artist, video game designers need to learn from the masters that came before them.
 CTIN 463 examines two game products from concept to delivery; introduces students to each of the professional disciplines involved in making digital games.Recommended preparation: CTIN 488.